 Requests INFCOM:

 To identify gaps between the GBON requirements and its initial composition and closely monitor compliance of GBON to regularly report progress in the GBON implementation to seek guidance by the Executive Council as appropriate, to plan for its further evolution and maintenance;

+To develop guidance material during the INFCOM intersessional period on how to implement the GBON high density requirements for surface land stations (100 km) and upper air stations (200 km) where capability exists respectively; [president of INFCOM]

 Requests the Executive Council to provide guidance to INFCOM on how to fill the identified gaps, in cooperation with relevant stakeholders inclusive of development partners;

 Urges Members:

-(1) To collaborate with INFCOM and contribute to the GBON composition;
+(1) To collaborate with INFCOM and contribute to the GBON composition, with the support of the Secretary-General where needed through various initiatives and projects including SOFF; [Ethiopia]

-(2) To continue to keep the GBON composition under review and update the GBON composition as needed.
+(2) To continue to keep the GBON composition under review, update the GBON composition as needed, and pay particular attention to compliance with the GBON high density requirements for surface land stations (100 km) and upper air stations (200 km) where capability exists, and make sure that there will be no degradation of the existing international reporting and exchange of such station data according to the GBON January 2022 baseline [president of INFCOM].

 _______________

-Annex 1: Appendix 3.1 Designation process of GBON stations
+Annex 1: Appendix 3.1 Designation and approval [president of INFCOM] process of GBON stations

 Annex 2: Congress changes to the list of designated GBON stations as recommended by the president of INFCOM and published in the GBON webtool as of 30 April 2023.